 I can be blunt with people, underplaying their achievements

-If I sense that people aren’t as invested in something important to me, I might unintentionally create a less-than-ideal atmosphere.
+If I sense that people aren’t as invested in something important to me, I radiate a weird pressure field that cools the room a little.
 I’m actively working on striking a better balance between offering constructive feedback and celebrating wins.
-If I’m too harsh, feel free to call me out on it—I’m open to learning.
+If I slip, you can tell me, I’ll probably agree with you.

 Logistics

-For day-to-day communication, I prefer asynchronous channels (Email, Slack, Text).
+For day-to-day communication, I prefer asynchronous channels (Slack, Email, Text).

 For discussions, I prefer written briefs.

 Talk is cheap.
 Writing down always forces the mind to get more rigorous, and it makes tracking/accountability easier.
-I love detailed emails, I would rather spend one hour writing an email with the right context and information instead of jumping into a meeting for 30min.
+I love detailed emails/slac message/notion page, I would rather spend one hour writing an email/message with the right context and information instead of jumping into a meeting for 30min.

 I don’t lunch